Sebastian-gthb/BoxWorld/README.md

 The source level data must filled completly with symbols (no carriage return after the last wall if there is more empty space).

 To add more levels you must:
-* add a line at the end of the file with "RESTORE <next lin number>:RETURN"
+* add a line at the end of the file with "RESTORE <next line number>:RETURN"
-* add some DATA lines with the level data
+* add some DATA lines with the level data (lines have a limit length at nearly 140 characters)
+* add the line number of the new RESTORE command in the GOSUB list at line 80 (mind the line length limit)
 * increment the max level number at 3 locations in the code
   * line 70 in the display message
   * line 70 in the check of the input